Avaray/stable-diffusion-templates/README.md

 `A` Yes.
 Currently I need to create templates manually, because these services does not provide API for managing templates.
 Believe me, it's a pain.

 `Q` Will you add checkpoint X?
-`A` If it's a good checkpoint, yes.
-Please open [an discussion](https://github.com/Avaray/stable-diffusion-starters/discussions/new?category=ideas).
-But keep in mind that model must be battle tested on [CivitAI](https://civitai.com/models) and have good results.
+`A` Please open [an discussion](https://github.com/Avaray/stable-diffusion-starters/discussions/new?category=ideas).
+But keep in mind that model must be battle tested on [CivitAI](https://civitai.com/models).

 `Q` Will you add more services?
 `A` Maybe.
 Currently I don't know any better or at least as good as current ones.